How to prevent BIMI and Apple Branded Mail logos from displaying on subdomains without affecting deliverability?

 default._bimi.example.com default._bimi.client.example.com _dmarc.example.com _dmarc.client.example.com

-The success condition is simple: the subdomain's mail still authenticates, DMARC still passes, recipients no longer see the parent logo where it should not appear, and Apple Branded Mail scope matches the intended brand owner.
+The success condition is simple: the subdomain's mail still authenticates, DMARC still passes, the parent logo no longer appears where it should not, and Apple Branded Mail includes only the intended senders.

 Risk checks after changing logo controls